-Your content is valuable and so is the time you put in to create it.
-We know it's super frustrating when you get declines, so we’ve convinced TRIBE content creator Dani Barrois to spill her top tips on how to make better influencer content.
-As a lifestyle & food stylist, she knows how to make things pretty!
+Your content is valuable and so is the time you take to create it.
+We know it's super frustrating when you get declines, so we reached out to TRIBE creator, Dani Barrois, to spill her tips on how to make influencer content that wins.
+And boy—as a lifestyle and food stylist—does she know how to make things pretty!

-Crazy right?
-This one sounds super simple but it’s probably the most crucial.
-There’s nothing worse than having your submissions declined because you didn’t fill the brief.
+We know this sounds super simple but it’s probably the most crucial first step you can take to avoid wasting your time.
+There’s nothing worse than having your submissions declined because you didn’t meet the requirements.

-It might pain you to hear but automotive brands don't want to see your makeup tutorials, so read carefully and know what they're looking for before you jump in!
-Study the brief closely so you know exactly what the brand wants when you’re submitting content.
+You've gotta read it carefully and know what they're looking for before you jump in and start snappin'!
+Study the brief closely so you know exactly what the brand wants and how they want it delivered.

 Our top creators are those that align themselves with the brands they’re endorsing.
 This way, you have a good idea of the tone of voice and style of the brands content.

 We recommend starting with their social media pages, because this is exactly how they want to be seen online.
-Get nice and cosy with how they go about it, and you'll be on-brand as soon as you start taking some pics.
-As the flatlay queen, Dani Barrois agrees,
+Get nice and cosy with their content to ensure you're on-brand as soon as you start taking pics.
+The flat lay queen herself, Dani Barrois agrees: